PREAMBLE AND SUMMARY

 The main responsibility for general energy policy lies with MITE, a new Ministry that has encompassed the competences of MISE, in the field of energy, and the whole MATTM, responsible for coordinating climate change policies.
 Therefore, MITE is now also responsible for the promotion and development of renewable energy and for energy efficiency.

 The Ministry of Agricultural, Food and Forestry Policies (MIPAAF) deals with the development and coordination of policy guidelines in the fields of agriculture and forestry at the national, European and international levels.
 Therefore, it plays a significant role in the bioenergy sector.

 The Regulatory Authority for Energy, Networks and Environment (ARERA) has a number of responsibilities regarding renewable energy, such as ensuring fair grid access conditions or allocating support to face renewable energy costs to different consumer groups.

-Terna is responsible for national high voltage electricity transmission and dispatching.
+The Terna group is the owner of the Italian national transmission grid for high and extra high voltage power and is the largest independent electricity transmission system operator (TSO) in Europe.
 Similar to GSE, Terna was established as a result of the liberalization of the electricity market in 1999.